indimail/indimail-virtualdomains/.github/README-indimail.md

 $ sudo rpm -ivh indimail-mini
 ```

 If you are doing a source installation then you need to manually copy few binaries and few shared librareis.
-Here's what you do need if you want to setup from a source installation.
+Here's what you do need if you want to setup QMQP on the client.

-* The following binaries are required in the path
+* The following binaries are required in the path (for source installation only).
   sendmail
   qmail-inject
   irmail